n3ry7/desafio_ia_bemagro/README.md

 ### Dependencies

-This project used python 3.12.2 and the packages are listed on requirements/requirements.txt
+This project uses python 3.12.2 and the packages are listed on requirements/requirements.txt

 ### Description